MeToo' movement stirs few changes in European Parliament’s groups

 But what mechanisms do the political groups have in place to deal with harassment, bullying and abuse?
 Have they made reforms in preparation for the new session?
 Euronews asked the various political families.

-With just three days to go before the deadline set by the groups to form their final line-up, here's an overview:
+With just two days to go before the deadline set by the groups to form their final line-up, here's an overview of their plans:

 Most of the groups - EPP, S&D, Renew Europe, Greens/EFA, the Left, and ID - have their own system of confidential counsellors to deal with harassment complaints from all staff, including trainees.